-Waste, Abuse and Fraud
+Waste, Abuse, and Fraud

 Arkansas Total Care takes the detection, investigation, and prosecution of fraud and abuse seriously and has a waste, abuse, and fraud (WAF) program that complies with the federal and state laws.
-Arkansas Total Care, in conjunction with its parent company, Centene, operates a waste, abuse and fraud unit.
+Arkansas Total Care, in conjunction with its parent company, Centene, operates a WAF unit.
 Arkansas Total Care routinely conducts audits to ensure compliance with billing regulations.
-Our sophisticated code editing software performs systematic audits during the claims payment process.
+Our sophisticated code-editing software performs systematic audits during the claims payment process.
 To better understand this system, please review the Claims section of this manual.
-Centene's Special Investigations Unit (SIU) performs retrospective audits, which, in some cases, may result in taking actions against providers who commit waste, abuse and/or fraud.
+Centene's Special Investigations Unit (SIU) performs retrospective audits, which, in some cases, may result in taking actions against providers who commit WAF.
 These actions include, but are not limited to, the following:

-- · Remedial education and training to prevent the billing irregularity
+- Remedial education and training to prevent the billing irregularity.

-- More stringent utilization review
+- More stringent utilization review.

-- · Recoupment of previously paid monies
+- Recoupment of previously paid monies.